Missing information?

 More information

-S/Sgt Cleo H. Gardner was a graduate of Arsenal Technical High School.
+S/Sgt Cleo H. Gardner graduated from Arsenal Technical High School.
 He was employed by the Coca-Cola Bottling Company.

 Statement by 1st Lt David E. Olsson, Asst Operations Officer:

-"B-17F 42-30194 piloted by Captain Clifford B. Hamilton was observed to have a windmilling propellor and about 51 degrees 8'N and 5 degrees 7 'E he left the information and went down to ground level to head back to the English Coast".
+"B-17F 42-30194, piloted by Capt Clifford B. Hamilton, was observed to have a windmilling propeller and about 51 degrees 8'N and 5 degrees 7 'E, he left the information and went down to ground level to head back to the English Coast".

-Enemy aircraft shot out no.4 engine.
-The airplane went out of control into a spin and the left wing exploded.
-Of the 10 men crew, 5 were killed.
-They were initally buried at the cemetery of the airdrome of St. Trond, Belgium on 14 August 1943.
+Enemy aircraft shot out the #4 engine.
+The airplane went out of control into a spin, and the left wing exploded.
+Of the 10-man crew, 5 were killed.
+They were initially buried at the cemetery of the airdrome of St. Trond, Belgium on 14 August 1943.

 It is believed that Cleo H. Gardner was killed before the crash.